Jewish almond cookie: Israeli variety

 Jewish almond cookies are also available in Israel, where they are made with tehina and topped with poppy seeds.
 The fact that these cookies are available in Israel raises doubts about the claims of a Chinese origin to these cookies, as Chinese cuisine is not commonly found in Israel.

 Availability

 The United States

-Jewish almond cookies are available at Jewish delicatessens, kosher bakeries and other Jewish eateries throughout the United States, particularly in the Northeastern United States and Los Angeles.
+Jewish almond cookies are available at Jewish delicatessens, kosher bakeries, and other Jewish eateries throughout the United States, particularly in the Northeastern United States and Los Angeles.

 Israel

-Jewish almond cookies are also available in Israel, where they are commonly sold in bakeries.
+Jewish almond cookies are commonly sold in Israeli bakeries.